prasannawankhede/DevCommuinty/homework.md

 # ✅ That’s it!

 Keep these best practices in mind to maintain a clean, secure, and robust database design with Mongoose and Node.js.

+# ✅ Auth & Cookies — Questions & Answers

+---

+## 📌 1.
+Install `cookie-parser`

+**Answer:**
+`cookie-parser` is a middleware for Express that makes it easy to read and set cookies in HTTP requests and responses.
+Install it to handle cookies securely.

+---

+## 📌 2.
+Just Send a Dummy Cookie to User

+**Answer:**
+To test cookies, send a dummy cookie (like a test key-value pair) in a response.
+This ensures your cookie setup works before adding JWT tokens.

+---

+## 📌 3.
+Create `GET /profile` API and Check if You Get the Cookie Back

+**Answer:**
+Create a `/profile` route that reads cookies from incoming requests.
+This verifies that the cookie was set properly and is returned by the browser or API client.

+---

+## 📌 4.
+Install `jsonwebtoken`

+**Answer:**
+`jsonwebtoken` (JWT) is a library for creating and verifying JSON Web Tokens.
+JWTs are used for stateless authentication — meaning no session storage is needed on the server.

+---

+## 📌 5.
+In `login` API, After Email and Password Validation, Create a JWT Token and Send It in Cookies

+**Answer:**
+After successfully checking the user’s credentials, generate a JWT token containing the user’s ID or relevant data.
+Send this token to the user in a secure cookie for use in future authenticated requests.

+---

+## 📌 6.
+Read the Cookies Inside Your `profile` API and Find the Logged-In User

+**Answer:**
+When a request hits `/profile`, extract the JWT from the cookie, verify it, and get the user’s ID.
+Use this ID to fetch and return the user’s details from the database.

+---

+## 📌 7. `userAuth` Middleware

+**Answer:**
+The `userAuth` middleware reads the JWT from the request cookies, verifies it, and attaches the user’s information to `req.user`.
+This makes it easy to protect routes that require authentication.

+---

+## 📌 8.
+Add `userAuth` Middleware to `profile` API and `sendConnectionRequest` API

+**Answer:**
+Apply the `userAuth` middleware to any API route that needs the user to be logged in.
+This ensures only authenticated users can access actions like viewing profiles or sending connection requests.

+---

+## 📌 9.
+Set the Expiry of JWT Token and Cookies to 7 Days

+**Answer:**
+Set the JWT to expire in 7 days for better security and user experience.
+Also, set the cookie’s expiry to match the token lifespan so the user stays logged in for the same period.

+---

+## 📌 10.
+Create `userSchema` Method to `getJWT()`

+**Answer:**
+Add a method to your Mongoose `userSchema` that generates and returns a signed JWT containing the user’s ID.
+This keeps token generation reusable and clean.

+---

+## 📌 11.
+Create `userSchema` Method to `comparePassword(passwordInputByUser)`

+**Answer:**
+Add a method to your Mongoose `userSchema` that checks if the input password matches the hashed password stored in the database.
+This is used during login to verify the user’s credentials securely.

+---

+# ✅ That’s it!

+With these steps, your Node.js app will handle cookies, JWT auth, and secure protected routes using best practices.